 Quick Start

-This Quickstart Guide assumes you already have both the Workspace Id
+The Quickstart assumes you already have both valid credentials for your tenant, and the workspace_id

 and list_models

-can use an HTTP Client like Postman, Insomnia, or Paw.
+methods.
+Alternatively, you can use an HTTP Client like Postman, Insomnia,

 import anaplan_sdk